 Promoting Diversity in Hiring and Collaborations

 My commitment to diversity extends to hiring and collaborations.
 Science thrives when we engage with colleagues from diverse backgrounds, and I actively seek to work with researchers across the globe.
-Specifically, the last three people I hired were from 3 different continents (Nepal, Egypt, and Argentina), including a female researcher.
-Similarly I have projects with researchers across the globe (including Brazil, South-Africa, Taiwan and Australia, see foto), reflecting my belief in the importance of providing opportunities to talented individuals regardless of nationality or gender.
+Specifically, the last three people I hired were from 3 different continents (Germany, Nepal, and Argentina), including two women researchers.
+Similarly I have projects with researchers across the globe (including Brazil, China, South-Africa, Taiwan and Australia, see foto), reflecting my commitment to equitable evaluation and inclusive recruitment.

 Building an Inclusive and Supportive Research Group

 Within my research group, I cultivate an atmosphere of mutual respect and support.
-I have weekly meetings with each group member and we begin the meeting with a 5minute personal check-in, allowing members to share how they are doing beyond work-related matters.
+I meet weekly with each group member, and we begin the meeting with a brief personal check-in, allowing individuals to share how they are doing beyond work-related matters.
 This practice fosters a sense of community and psychological safety, where individuals feel valued not only for their scientific contributions but also as humans.
-Additionally, we hold weekly group lunches, where work discussions are set aside in favor of casual conversation, reinforcing a sense of belonging.
+Some team members have felt safe enough to share personal challenges, reflecting a level of trust and psychological safety within the group; in these situations, I aim to respond with empathy, appropriate support, and flexibility.
+Additionally, we hold weekly group lunches where work discussions are intentionally set aside in favour of casual conversation, reinforcing a sense of belonging.
 Finally, I also integrate my family into workplace events, such as holiday gatherings, and encourage others to do the same, recognizing the importance of work-life balance and the diverse personal responsibilities of my team members.
-For example, we specifically moved the Christmas dinner party to accommodate one group member with care duties.
+For example, we specifically moved the Christmas dinner party to accommodate one group member with care duties to bring their child as well.